NASA/JPL CNEOS sky layer

 How this fits the site

 LifeHubber Earth combines public Earth signals and simple guides.
-Meteor Fireballs adds a sky-and-Earth source record layer beside earthquakes, natural events, and aurora while keeping source meaning and limits visible.
+Meteor Fireballs adds a distinctive sky-and-Earth source layer beside earthquakes, natural events, and aurora while keeping source meaning and limits visible.

 Earth signals